pld-linux-org/pld-new-rescue/README.md

 provide reproducible results).

 When the preparations are done calling 'make' in the main directory of the distribution should start the build.

 Please note that 'root' privileges are required for the process.
+Only the 'root' user or other user with full privileges granted via 'sudo' can build PLD NR (enabling 'only the commands actually used by PLD NR build' still gives the user full root access).
 Things are much easier this way.
 But it also can make some mistakes catastrophic.
 So be careful!

 For further customization one can also: